-Fabricated using the revolutionary, complementary Silicon-Germanium (SiGe) BiCom3X process, the THS7364 is a low-power, single-supply, 2.7-V to 5-V, six-channel integrated video buffer.
-It incorporates three SDTV filters and three Full-HD (also known as True-HD) HDTV filters.
-All filters feature bypassable sixth-order Butterworth characteristics that are useful as digital-to-analog converter (DAC) reconstruction filters or as analog-to-digital converter (ADC) anti-aliasing filters.
+Fabricated using the revolutionary, complementary Silicon-Germanium (SiGe) BiCom3X process, the THS7360 is a low-power, single-supply, 2.7-V to 5-V, six-channel integrated video buffer.
+It incorporates three SDTV filter channels and three selectable filter (SF) channels with SD/ED/HD/Full-HD (also known as True-HD) HDTV filtering.
+All filters feature sixth-order Butterworth characteristics that are useful as digital-to-analog converter (DAC) reconstruction filters or as analog-to-digital converter (ADC) anti-aliasing filters.

-The THS7364 has flexible input coupling capabilities, and can be configured for either ac- or dc-coupled inputs.
-The 300-mV output level shift allows for a full sync dynamic range at the output with 0-V input.
-AC-coupled modes include a transparent sync-tip clamp for CVBS, Y', and G'B'R' signals.
+The THS7360 also has flexible input coupling capabilities that can be configured for either ac- or dc-coupled inputs.
+The 120-mV output level shift allows for a full sync dynamic range at the output with 0-V input.
+The ac-coupled modes include a transparent sync-tip clamp option for CVBS, Y', and G'B'R' signals.
 AC-coupled biasing for C'/P' ${\rm B}$ /P' ${\rm R}$ channels can easily be achieved by adding an external resistor to V ${\rm S+}$.

-The THS7364 is an ideal choice for a wide range of video buffer applications.
-Its rail-to-rail output stage with 6-dB gain allows for both ac and dc line driving.
+The THS7360 is an ideal choice for all video buffer applications.
+Its rail-to-rail output stage with 5.6-V/V gain (for SD channels) and 4.5-V/V gain (for SF channels) allows for both ac and dc line driving.
 The ability to drive two lines, or 75- Ω loads, allows for maximum flexibility as a video line driver.
-The 23.4-mA total quiescent current at 3.3 V and 0.1 μ A (disabled mode) makes it well-suited for systems that must meet power-sensitive Energy Star® standards.
+The 24.5-mA total quiescent current at 3.3 V and 0.1 μA (disabled mode) makes it a good choice for systems that must meet power-sensitive Energy Star standards.

-The THS7364 is available in a TSSOP-20 package that is lead-free and green (RoHS-compliant).
+The THS7360 is available in a TSSOP-20 package that is lead-free and green (RoHS-compliant).

 Figure 1.
-Single-Supply, DC-Input/DC-Output Coupled Video Line Driver processes.
+Single-Supply, DC-Input/DC-Output Coupled Video Line Driver